 The fourth amendment came through an Ordinance on December 28, 2019.
 In order to facilitate continuation of a CD as a going concern during CIRP, which is essential for its rescue, the amendment Act clarifies that a license, permit, registration, quota, concession, clearance or a similar grant or right given by the Central Government, State Government, local authority, sectoral regulator or any other authority constituted under any other law, shall not be suspended or terminated on the grounds of insolvency.
 Further, it provides for continuation of supply of goods and services which the IP considers 'critical' to protect and preserve the value of the CD and manage its operations as a going concern.
 It provides that the liability of a CD for an offence committed prior to the commencement of the CIRP shall cease, and the CD shall not be prosecuted for such an offence from the date the resolution plan is approved by the AA, if the resolution plan results in the change in the management or control of the CD.
+Similarly, no action shall be taken against the property of the CD in relation to an offence committed prior to the commencement of an offence committed prior to the commencement or any control of the CD.
 Similarly, no action shall be taken against the property of the CD in relation to an offence committed prior to the commencement of the CIRP of the CD, where such property is covered under a resolution plan approved by the AA, which results in change in control of the CD.
 These would encourage prospective RAs applicants to submit resolution plans undeterred by uncertainties surrounding the offence committed by the CD prior to CIRP.